Living Places, Living KNowledge

 Creative Asset Mapping (CAM) is a process of identifying, documenting, and visually representing the creative resources and talents within a community.
 This includes artists, cultural spaces, traditions, events, and other cultural assets.
 It helps communities better understand their cultural landscape and informs future development, collaboration, and preservation efforts.

-In 2023, AMCA initiated a pilot project for CAM that combined hands-on training with real-world mapping.
+AMCA initiated a pilot project for CAM in 2023 that combined hands-on training with real-world mapping.
 Thirteen participants from Shan, Mandalay, and Yangon documented artists, cultural practitioners, traditional artisans, and events in their regions.
 They created online and illustrated maps that showcase these cultural resources and the challenges they face.
 This pilot project was a significant step toward a better understanding of Myanmar's contemporary arts and culture sector.

 AMCA's Approach